 Outside Europe and Britain, there may be local laws or trade regulations which you can appeal to in challenging banks to stop complying with US sanctions against Cuba.

 The 1c4Cuba campaign is not active outside of Europe, for now, but encourages other territories to follow our lead, where possible.

 No. However, we recommend that you get in touch with Cuba solidarity organisations tions in the US to find out how they are challenging the US blockade of Cuba.

 As an individual or organisation you can also support the 1c4Cuba campaign by promoting it in your networks, particularly to those outside the United States.

 This is a new, and long overdue, campaign, that is breaking exciting new ground by giving people a way to expose and challenge illegal banking practices imposed against Cuba.
 We have no way of knowing how any particular bank might react to customer behaviour which they deem to be against their internal policies in regard to Cuba.

-If your bank tries to impose any kind of restriction on your bank account following your participation in the campaign, and after you have exhausted their in-house complaints process, we will be delighted to take up your case.
+If your bank tries to impose any kind of restriction or closure of your bank account following your participation in the campaign, and after you have exhausted their in-house complaints process, we want to hear from you so we can support you to challenge the bank’s behaviour.
 Please contact us at [email protected]